Kong/kong-plugin-x-custom-jwt/README.md

 - Custom ID=`contact@konghq.com-ID1`
 7) Create a `contact@konghq.com` Client in your IdP Server for example #1

-There is in this repo the [decK configuration](./decK/konnect.yaml) related to following examples
+There is in this repo the [decK configuration](./decK/konnect.yaml) related to the prerequisites and following examples

 ### Example #1: "Authorization: Bearer" input
 1) Open the `httpbin` Service